Saturday, December 28, 2013

 12. The Deva-Asura Battle

-The huge head of Rahu cut off by the discus rose up to the sky even as dreadful cries emanated from his mouth, while his headless body fell on the earth, making the Earth tremble with her mountains, forests and islands.
+The huge head of Rahu cut off by the discus rose up to the sky even as dreadful cries emanated from his mouth, while his headless body fell on the earth, making the earth tremble with her mountains, forests and islands.

 From that time, there has been a long standing feud between Rahu (represented by his head) and the two Gods that exposed his deception - Surya and Soma.
-During the Solar and Lunar eclipses, Rahu's head attempts to swallow Surya and Soma respectively.
+During the Solar and Lunar eclipses, Rahu's head attempts to swallow Surya and Soma, respectively.

-Lord Vishnu then quitting his enchanting female form hurled many terrible weapons at the Asuras, making them tremble with fear.
+Lord Vishnu quitting his enchanting female form hurled many terrible weapons at the Asuras, making them tremble with fear.

-The battle between the Devas and the Asuras was fought on the sea-- shore.
-After a long fight involving the use of many weapons by both sides, the Asuras were vanquished by the Devas.
+The battle between the Devas and the Asuras was fought on the sea-shore.
+After a long fight, involving the use of many weapons by both sides, the Asuras were vanquished by the Devas.
 Most of the Asuras fell down to the earth or were drowned in the sea.

 No comments: